DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-18 Meeting Notes.md

 #### Narrative Designer
 - Implementation of the questions you just wrote (I'll eventually make a doc for this)
 - I need your help with the *presentation* of the game's narrative elements.
+- Right now, the game has the following narrative elements:
+	- The dialogue portal that ALWAYS pops up at the start of each run
+	- The questions screen that determines the player's spells and such
+	- The journal table that OCCASIONALLY appears in each room
+	- The dialogue portals that OCCASIONALLY appear at the end of each room
+	- The dialogue that the player enters when talking to the gargoyle i

 - As of right now, the lack of any real pizazz accompanying the narrative stuff makes them feel bland and borderline intrusive.
-- We need to build the *expectation* for the player that the narrative elements are a non-= core part of the game and not just something that happens on the side.
+- We need to build the *expectation* for the player that the narrative elements are a non-negotiable core part of the game and not just something that happens on the side.

 #### Programmer (Me fr)
 - Incorporate more skill-based gameplay